 Global architecture overview

-- The Ledger device acts as a signing box and it defers most of the technical complexity to a wallet application (Ledger Live or a third-party wallet).
-The wallet application contains the business logic and is (typically) a GUI, running on a computer or a phone connected to the device.
+- The Ledger device acts as a signing box and it defers most of the technical complexity to Ledger Live (Ledger’s official wallet application).
+Ledger Live contains the business logic and is (typically) a GUI, running on a computer or a phone connected to the device.

 - The Nano application acts as a transaction signer key in a deterministic way.
 Having a publicly listed Nano application is a mandatory requirement before getting your blockchain supported on Ledger Live.

 - In the case of Ledger Live, and for performance reason, a third layer is handling the indexing of transaction for a given blockchain.